Elon, North Carolina

 144,000 refers to All Tribulation Saints (Symbolic)

 This view believes that this is not a reference to literal Jews.
 They believe that the number 144,000 is not literal.
 It is figurative but figurative of what?
-In the context, this is referring to Tribulation saints (7:14).
+In the context, this is referring to Tribulation saints (7:14) of all races and nationalities.
 It is not referring to all of the redeemed of all of time (so Beale, Aune) but to believers who came out of the Great Tribulation.

 This view sees the 144,000 not as physical Israel but as spiritual Israel.
 Who gets the seal?
 The servants of God.
 “Do not harm the land or the sea or the trees until we put a seal on the foreheads of the servants of our God.”
 They are also called “the servants of God’ (7:3).